casper-network/casper-node/resources/charlie/README.md

 The `accounts.csv` and `chainspec.toml` files will be installed in `/etc/casper` with the deb package install.
 This should allow easy configuration for each network run as they are updated with a new deb package revision.

+## External Ports

+Port `7777` is needed for http access for the status endpoint: `http://<IP Address>:7777/status`.

+Port `34553` is needed for gossip listen with other nodes.

 ## Key Generation

 Follow commands in `/etc/casper/validator_keys/README.md` to generate keys and get public key hex to send in.